 Where FirstName >= 'R' AND FirstName < 'S'

 to achieve the same result, but what about finding all names ending in the letter s?
-There is no easy way to use the traditional comparison operators to do this, but it’s easily handled with the LIKE clause
+There is no easy way to use the traditional comparison operators to do this, but it’s easily handled with the LIKE operator

 Where FirstName LIKE '%s'

 The ‘R%’ and ‘%s’ are patterns.
 Patterns are created using placeholder characters.
 There are several special characters used: